erdos/uclj/README.md

 ## Usage

-Download (or compile) the standalone `uclj` binary and just run it:
+Download the binary from the [Release page](https://github.com/erdos/uclj/releases) and run the `uclj` command:
 - call `uclj` without parameters to get a REPL
 - call `uclj filename.clj` to load a file
 - call `uclj filename.clj --test` to load a file and then run all test cases in it